Skip to content

 Logic Resolution Notes

-• Public paths resolve from derived index.
+• Public paths resolve from the derived index

-• Pointers can redirect path resolution.
+• Pointers redirect resolution transparently

-• In lazy mode, derived targets may recompute on read if dependency versions changed.
+• In lazy mode, derived targets may recompute on read if dependency versions changed

 Practical Mini-Flow